Memories from the Staff Hotels Deep River, 1945-1985

 Background

 As former residents of the AECL Staff Hotels, our mission is to preserve the information still available about the hotels, the people who lived there and what they did, and to make it available to others.
-This will be done by gathering: 1) details about the buildings, staff and services, 2) stories and photographs of life in and around the hotels, 3) wedding pictures for hotel romances, and 4) a register of all former residents that we can think of.
+This has been done by gathering: 1) details about the buildings, staff and services, 2) stories and photographs of life in and around the hotels, 3) wedding pictures for hotel romances, and 4) a register of all former residents that we can think of.
+The final product is the recently published book, "Memories From the Staff Hotels".

 top of page